 Upon completion of the program, each resident will be able to:

-- Perform and interpret angiograms, myelograms, CT scans and MRI scans in the most complicated and difficult cases encountered in common clinical practice
+- Interpret MRI, CT, vascular imaging, myelograms, and neuroangiography in the most complicated and difficult cases encountered in clinical practice

-- Understand the functional neuroanatomy of the brain and spine
+- Understand the functional neuroanatomy of the brain, spine and head and neck

 - Have good general knowledge of related neuroimaging techniques, such as single-photo emission computed tomography (SPECT), positron emission tomography (PET), carotid and cerebral ultrasonography

-- Be able to design and modify CT and magnetic resonance (MR) protocols as new techniques are developed
+- Be able to design and modify CT and MR protocols as new techniques are developed

 - Be familiar with scientific data and issues debated in current neuroradiology literature